 Propaganda can be dangerous when it is used on an uninformed public: people are easily persuaded because they do not have counter-arguments to the information they are being given.
 You may think you are immune to propaganda – but living in a digital age does not always make it easier to detect the techniques involved.
 It requires a conscious effort to be critical, work on your media literacy, and to stay alert for argumentative fallacies.

 Propaganda is often associated with war, as during times of war countries and states crank up their output of propaganda, appealing to the patriotism of ordinary people in ensuring their support for costly war efforts and necessary human sacrifice.
-You can explore a huge range of war propaganda issues (including techniques such as exaggeration, distortion, subjectivity and fabrication) by visiting this site:
+You can explore a huge range of war propaganda issues (including techniques such as exaggeration, distortion, subjectivity and fabrication) by visiting War Propaganda and the Media, an online resource.

 What many students (and people in day-to-day society) find harder to appreciate is that propaganda can be spread more covertly using a range of insidious techniques.
 Read a selection of the following articles (in particular don’t miss The Language of Propaganda) to find out more about the covert use of propaganda in persuasive texts: